Showing posts with label lifelong learning. Show all posts

 Formal and non-formal education, out-of-school education.

-Learning in formal, non-formal and informal environments, with or without teaching.
+Learning in formal, non-formal and informal settings.

 Mentioned by the Faure Report (1972) and the Delors Report (1996).

-The Faure Report proposed two main concepts: lifelong education and learning society for both developed and developing countries.
+The Faure Report proposed two main concepts: lifelong education and learning society for developed and developing countries.

 Mentioned by the Faure Report (1972) and the Delors Report (1996).
 Also mentioned in the Jomtien Declaration (1990, Education for All) and in the Incheon Declaration (2015, Sustainable Development Goals).

 “A new concept of education that takes into consideration constant and universal needs of human beings to educate themselves and to progress": Lengrand.
+Proposed by UNESCO as the paradigm for education and learning in the 21st century.

 Elaboration: Rosa María Torres